-Following this approach a net deferred tax asset of €6.9 has been recognised.
-The deferred tax asset arises primarily on timing differences in Spain and Germany on claims and equalisation reserves as calculated in accordance with local tax GAAP principles.
+Following this approach a net deferred tax asset of €4.4 million has been recognised.
+The deferred tax asset arises primarily on timing differences in Germany on claims and equalisation reserves as calculated in accordance with local tax GAAP principles.

-Based on current profit projections the net deferred tax asset of €6.9 is expected to be capable of being utilised within two to three years.
-The asset is being used as basic own funds of Tier 3 and represents 11% of the SCR.
+Based on current profit projections the net deferred tax asset of €4.4 million is expected to be capable of being utilised within the next three years.
+The asset is being used as basic own funds of Tier 3 and represents 7% of the SCR.